kattestrophe/nitarawebsite/_posts/2020-01-01-meadowbrook.md

 **Note:** We can only pickup every Saturday because of our schedules :(

 {: .box-note}
-**Note:** We will never use any of your personal info in any other way except to come and pick up batteries.
+**Privacy:** We will never use any of your personal info in any other way except to come and pick up batteries.

 {: .box-note}
-**Note:** I am a kid.
+**Disclaimer:** I am a kid.
 Please only give me regular batteries and not car batteries.